hzeller/rpi-rgb-led-matrix/bindings/python/projects/stock-tracker/STOCK-TRACKER-README.md

 Where the bottom line represents the price chart over time.

-This advanced tracker provides a much more professional and informative stock display that matches modern trading interfaces!
+This stock tracker provides a much more professional and informative stock display that matches modern trading interfaces!